Information about the corona virus (COVID-19) from Business Academy Aarhus

 How teaching will happen?

-Therefore, from Monday 16 March, all classes run according to schedule - this is valid for all classes, on all programmes.
+All classes run according to schedule - this is valid for all classes, on all programmes.
 So, your existing schedule is the starting point for your teaching (subject to individual changes for some programmes) - stay up to date on Study Update and Canvas.

 Study tours, summer schools and stays abroad